szrlee/Information_Directed_Sampling/README.md

 We provide a few classes we settings and functions to run experiments for the problem:

-* FiniteSets: A first algorithm for the case where the parameter space, action space and outcome space are all finites
+- FiniteSets: A first algorithm for the case where the parameter space, action space and outcome space are all finites
-* BernoulliMAB: independent Bernoulli arms with parameters drawn uniformly at random.
+- BernoulliMAB: independent Bernoulli arms with parameters drawn uniformly at random.
-* GaussianMAB: independent Gaussian arms where the mean is drawn at random with the gaussian distribution
+- GaussianMAB: independent Gaussian arms where the mean is drawn at random with the gaussian distribution
-* LinearMAB: Linear Gaussian bandit with independent features, this class does not use MAB but a specific class designed for Linear Bandits.
-All parameters are drawn from Gaussians in this model
+- LinearMAB: Linear Gaussian bandit with independent features, this class does not use MAB but a specific class designed for Linear Bandits.
+All parameters are drawn from Gaussian in this model

 ## How to run Experiments